ladpriteshkumar/Learn-React/README.md

 React's core size is smaller than Angular, so bit fast | Angular being a framework contains a lot of code, resulting in longer load time
 React is very flexible | Angular has less flexibility Great performer, since it uses Virtual DOM | Angular uses actual DOM which affects its performance

+## 4. What is CDN ?
+CDN stands for Content Delivery Network.
+It is a distributed network of servers that provides faster delivery of website content by caching it on multiple servers.